kubeshop/botkube-docs/content/_index.md

 <h2>Features</h2>
 <div style="overflow: auto;">
   <div class="leftfeature">
-    <h4><i class="fas fa-fw fa-user-secret"></i> Privacy</h4> The backend for the Slack app runs in your Kubernetes cluster - thus you have complete control on your data and software.
+    <h4><i class="fas fa-fw fa-user-secret"></i> Privacy</h4> The backend for the BotKube app runs in your Kubernetes cluster - thus you have complete control on your data and software.
   </div>
   <div class="rightfeature">
   <h4><i class="fas fa-terminal"></i> Execute kubectl commands</h4> Same old Kubectl syntax - just a new interface.
 You do not have to learn anything new!